shakibaRafiee/Coursera_Capstone/Report.md

 * Walkability scores for each neighborhood from **Wellbeing Toronto - Civics & Equity Indicators Catalog** found in [toronto open data](https://open.toronto.ca/ "").
 * Pedestrian saftey index for each neighborhood from **Pedestrians Killed or Seriously Injured (KSI)** found in [toronto police service data](https://data.torontopolice.on.ca/datasets/pedestrians/data "").

-Finally, the neighborhoods will be clustered together base on the information about access to health care, fitness, healthy food, Walkability scores, and Pedestrian safety index.
+Finally, the neighborhoods will be clustered together based on the information about access to health care, fitness, healthy food, walkability scores, and pedestrian safety index.

 # Methodology
 # Results